ramshree/palindromer-checker/README.md

 # palindromer-checker

-This an django/Python app to validate strings if its a palindrome or not.
+A django/Python app to validate strings if its a palindrome or not.

-System requirements
+<h3>System requirements</h3>

 - python 3 or greater
 - mac or windows
 - django 2.0.4 or greater
 - latest version of PyCharm editor
+- github for version control
+- Heroku to host the app

-Setup instructions on Mac (Use terminal)
+<h3>Setup instructions on Mac (Use terminal)</h3>

 1. Open Terminal (Applications > Utilities > Terminal)